If you’re thinking of expanding your freelance horizons, you probably are asking “how can I find high-paying freelance jobs platforms?”

 After submitting a proposal, it’s impossible to follow up on proposal status.
 There should be a notification informing the freelancer about proposal status instead of complete silence.

-Also, You can’t respond to a proposal request except you’re on the premium membership plan which costs $59.99 monthly.
+Also, you can’t respond to a proposal request except when you’re signed up for the premium membership plan which costs upwards of $59.99 monthly.
 Even though there are five proposals allowed for an entry, it isn’t a guarantee that you’d land the job.

 In other words, you don’t have to manually go through a series of job postings in search of jobs with your preferred placement durations.

-All you need is insert a keyword or phrase that relates with your skill, select your location, and click on your preferred placement duration (part-time, full-time, etcetera).
+All you need to do is insert a keyword or phrase that relates with your skill, select your location, and click on your preferred placement duration (part-time, full-time, for example).

 What Makes SimplyHired Stand Out